fkooman/php-oauth-as/README.md

     $ cd config
     $ cp oauth.ini.defaults oauth.ini

 Edit `oauth.ini` to match the configuration.
+You need to at least modify the following lines, and set them to the values shown here:

+    entitlementsFile = "/var/www/php-oauth-as/config/entitlements.json"
+    dsn = "sqlite:/var/www/php-oauth-as/data/db.sqlite"
+    simpleAuthPath = "/var/www/php-simple-auth"

+Now continue with the configuration:

     $ cp entitlements.json.example entitlements.json

+You can modify the `entitlements.json` file to list your own user ID to specify the `manage` entitlement.
+By default the `admin` user ID has this entitlement.

     $ sudo -u apache bin/php-oauth-as-initdb
     $ sudo -u apache bin/php-oauth-as-register https://www.php-oauth.net/app/config.json